 Cash gifts are the simplest and easiest gifts to make.Outright cash, personal checks, cashier's checks, credit-card transactions, money orders and wire transfers qualify as cash gifts.
 All cash gifts are to be made payable to “Prestonwood Christian Academy."

-If you would like you can mail or bring your outright gifts in person to PCA's office of development in the lower level of PCA's upper school building.
-Marsh Ln, Plano Tx 75093
+If you would like you can mail or bring your outright gifts in person to PCA's Office of Development in the lower level of PCA's Upper School building.

 Matching gifts are charitable practices where an employer will match their employees' charitable contributions.
 Some companies also match retirees' or spouses; gifts.
 Click here to see if your company has a matching gifts program.